Nitrous oxide: Emissions by source

-17.0 (12.2 to 23.5) million tonnes total annual average nitrogen in N_{2}O was emitted in 2007–2016.
-About 40% of N_{2}O emissions are from humans and the rest are part of the natural nitrogen cycle.
-The N_{2}O emitted each year by humans has a greenhouse effect equivalent to about 3 billion tonnes of carbon dioxide: for comparison humans emitted 37 billion tonnes of actual carbon dioxide in 2019, and methane equivalent to 9 billion tonnes of carbon dioxide.
+17.0 (12.2 to 23.5) million tonnes total annual average nitrogen in N2O was emitted in 2007–2016.
+N2O is the third most important greenhouse gas for global warming and one of the most used ozone-depleting substance in the last century.
+About 40% of N2O emissions are from humans and the rest are part of the natural nitrogen cycle.
+The N2O emitted each year by humans has a greenhouse effect equivalent to about 3 billion tonnes of carbon dioxide: for comparison humans emitted 37 billion tonnes of actual carbon dioxide in 2019, and methane equivalent to 9 billion tonnes of carbon dioxide.

-Most of the N_{2}O emitted into the atmosphere, from natural and anthropogenic sources, is produced by microorganisms such as denitrifying bacteria and fungi in soils and oceans.
+Most of the N2O emitted into the atmosphere, from natural and anthropogenic sources, is produced by microorganisms such as denitrifying bacteria and fungi in soils and oceans.
 Soils under natural vegetation are an important source of nitrous oxide, accounting for 60% of all naturally produced emissions.
 Other natural sources include the oceans (35%) and atmospheric chemical reactions (5%).
 Wetlands can also be emitters of nitrous oxide.
 Emissions from thawing permafrost may be significant, but as of 2022 this is not certain.

 The main components of anthropogenic emissions are fertilised agricultural soils and livestock manure (42%), runoff and leaching of fertilisers (25%), biomass burning (10%), fossil fuel combustion and industrial processes (10%), biological degradation of other nitrogen-containing atmospheric emissions (9%) and human sewage (5%).
 Agriculture enhances nitrous oxide production through soil cultivation, the use of nitrogen fertilisers and animal waste handling.
 These activities stimulate naturally occurring bacteria to produce more nitrous oxide.
 Nitrous oxide emissions from soil can be challenging to measure as they vary markedly over time and space, and the majority of a year's emissions may occur when conditions are favorable during "hot moments" and/or at favorable locations known as "hotspots".

 Among industrial emissions, the production of nitric acid and adipic acid are the largest sources of nitrous oxide emissions.
 The adipic acid emissions specifically arise from the degradation of the nitrolic acid intermediate derived from the nitration of cyclohexanone.